mistermicheels/learning-notes/architecture-design/reference-architectures/Clean-Architecture.md

 -   The View is created from View Model created by the Presenter
     -   View Model contains as much data as possible so minimal logic is required in the view
     -   See also [Humble Object pattern](../Humble-Object-pattern.md)

+## Database independence

+Robert C. Martin suggests to build all of the business logic before even choosing what kind of database to use, simply writing code against some persistence interfaces describing what kind of data you will need to store and retrieve.
+This has some particular benefits/drawbacks:

+-   You can delay the decision of which kind of database to use until you have a better idea of what you need from your persistence solution
+-   By writing code without taking any database's limitations into account, you could make it very hard to find a database that actually has everything you need
+-   By defining your entities and their relationships before even choosing what kind of database (relational, document store, ...) you are going to use, you are probably making suboptimal use of the database you end up using
+    -   The kind of data you'd want to store together and the way you would want to represent relationships can be totally different for a relational database and a document store
+    -   The kind of queries that you can perform in an efficient way can be very different depending on the kind of database that you use
+    -   In the end, you might actually find yourself building not-so-pretty workarounds just so you can use your database in a way that fits the persistence interfaces you wrote and the business logic that depends on them
+    -   Any mismatch in this area is likely to have a (potentially severe) negative effect on performance
+-   Different kinds of databases have different guarantees regarding consistency, transactional behavior, ...
+    -   Not properly taking these into account can lead to accidental corruption of data

 ## Resources